There’s never a bad time for a glass of good white wine, particularly if it’s one of the best bottles available.

-Practically a temple for New World Riesling, Oregon’s Brooks Winery makes several dozen every year.
-The Ara tends to top the esteemed list year in and year out, a small-batch effort that shows beautiful tropical fruit and melon rind notes.
-Fans of dry Riesling of Alsace quality should settle in to this great label.
+Practically a temple for New World Riesling, Oregon’s Brooks Winery makes several dozens every year.
+The Ara tends to top the esteemed list year in and year out, a small-batch effort that shows beautiful tropical fruit and melon rind note.
+Fans of dry Riesling of Alsace quality should settle into this great label.

 Gary Farrel Olivet Lane Chardonnay

-Another splendid option within the Chard category, and very much one of the new movement.
+Another splendid option within the Chard category, and very much one of the new movements.
 Which is to say, the opposite of over-oaked and flabby.
 It has tension, crispness, and beautiful flavors abound.